The Grand Chute Police Department is proud to offer several programs to engage and protect the safety and security of

-The Citizen’s Police Academy provides a glimpse into the day of a law enforcement officer through tours, presentations, and many interactive activities.
-The Academy was created to provide a working knowledge of the policies, procedures and personnel of the Police Department to the citizens of our community.
+The Citizen’s Public Safety Academy provides a glimpse into the life of police officers and firefighters through tours, presentations, and many interactive activities.
+The academy was created to provide a working knowledge of the policies, procedures, and practices of the Grand Chute Police and Fire Departments.

 The Academy is free of charge and open to all citizens who are at least 17 years of age.
 Background checks will be completed prior to being accepted into the academy.

 We are enrolling up to 20 people on a first-come, first-serve basis.
-If we do not have room for all interested participants, you will be put on a waiting list for next year’s academy.
+If we do not have room for all interested participants, you will be put on a list for next year’s academy

 Check back for future application dates to partake in this awesome opportunity.